Insights From Insurance for Fair Machine Learning: The Link to Fair Machine Learning

 \end{definition}

 As a fairness criterion, calibration embodies the aim of matching our probabilistic predictions well to the true outcomes.
 If our model predicts a probability of $p$\% for defaulting, then indeed $p$\% should default if our model is adequate.
-A finer variant, called \textit{multi-calibration}, has recently received much attention in the machine learning literature, which replaces the grouping based on a single sensitive attribute by a variety of groups.
-Assume an input-based set of groups, \ie $\mathcal{G} \subseteq 2^{\mathcal{X}}$, with $2^{\mathcal{X}}$ denoting the powerset. \begin{definition} A model satisfies \emph{multi-calibration} with respect to $\mathcal{G}$ if

-\end{definition} Recently, \citet{holtgen2023richness} have demonstrated that in fact calibration is a richer notion than typically assumed.
+Recently, \citet{holtgen2023richness} have demonstrated that in fact calibration is a richer notion than what is captured by the traditional definition.
 While they focus on the case of finite data, we present a corresponding theoretical definition.
 Assume again some set of groups $\mathcal{G} \subseteq 2^{\mathcal{X}}$.
 Calibration can then be defined based on this choice of groups. \begin{definition} A model satisfies (theoretical) calibration with respect to a set of groups $\mathcal{G}$ if:

-\end{definition} While this looks deceptively similar to Definition~\ref{def:multicalibration}, it abstracts away from the prediction-based binning of the unit interval; that calibration uses prediction-based binning is partly due to historical reasons \citep{holtgen2023richness}.
+\end{definition} While this looks deceptively similar to the recently popularized \textit{multi-calibration}, it abstracts away from the prediction-based binning, which is partly due to historical reasons \citep{holtgen2023richness}.
 To gain intuition, it is instructive to consider what this means in the case of finite data.
 Assume a finite dataset $(X_1,Y_1),..,(X_n,Y_n)$ with associated predictions $\hat{Y}(X_1),..,\hat{Y}(X_n)$.
 A set of groups is then equivalent to choosing a subset of the data, \ie a set $\mathcal{G} \subseteq 2^{\{1,..,n\}}$.
 If we use the empirical distribution associated with this dataset in Definition~\ref{def:calibrationtheo}, we obtain the following empirical variant. \begin{definition} A model satisfies (empirical) calibration with respect to a set of groups $\mathcal{G}$ if: